FBI Probe Of Paul Manafort Focuses On 13 “Suspicious” Wire Transfers

 While searching for records to turn over to lawmakers, the former Treasury official said, FinCEN found its previous reports on Manafort and sent them again to the FBI International Corruption Unit, whose agents were working with Mueller on his investigation.
 According to a congressional source, this May FinCEN sent the Senate committee financial records covering a six-year time frame on Manafort — January 2011 through May 2017.
 In June, FinCEN also sent financial records on Manafort to the Senate Judiciary subcommittee on Crime and Terrorism, which is conducting a separate probe on Russian interference.
 That committee also sought a wide range of suspicious activity records on Manafort and his wife, Kathleen, among other individuals and businesses.
 Manafort’s spokesperson declined to comment on what FinCEN sent the congressional committees about the Manaforts.

 BuzzFeed News has learned specific details about 13 of the wire transfers, all of which took place between 2012 and 2013.
 At least four of the transfers originated with Manafort’s company Global Endeavour, a political consulting firm based in St. Vincent and the Grenadines.
 Global Endeavour was hired by Yanukovych to consult and lobby on his behalf.
-Ousted after the 2014 Orange Revolution, Yanukovych lives in exile in Russia and is accused of treason by Ukrainian authorities; the country’s general prosecutor said Yanukovych’s embezzlement of state funds was so egregious it resembled a “mafia structure.”
+Ousted after the 2014 Euromaidan Revolution, Yanukovych lives in exile in Russia and is accused of treason by Ukrainian authorities; the country’s general prosecutor said Yanukovych’s embezzlement of state funds was so egregious it resembled a “mafia structure.”

 Wire transfers flagged as suspicious show that during the waning months of Yanukovych’s presidency, Global Endeavour sent more than $750,000 out of Ukraine.
 None of these transactions have been previously reported.